Codecademy/docs/content/language-agnostic/encyclopedia/what-is-jupyter-notebook.md

 ### Notebook Documents
 Notebook documents are internally JSON files and are saved with the *.ipynb* extension.
 Notebooks contain the inputs and outputs of an interactive session and non-executing text that may accompany the code, and thus serve as a complete computational record of a session.
 As JSON is a plain text format, any *.ipynb* notebook hosted on a public URL can be shared with the Jupyter Notebook Viewer (nbviewer), which renders the file as a static web page.
 This allows users to share the record of their sessions with colleagues both publicly and privately, without the viewer needing to install Jupyter notebook.

+### Uses
+ - Data Cleaning and Transformation
+ - Numerical Simulation
+ - Statistical Modeling
+ - Data Visualization
+ - Machine Learning

+And more!

 ### Privacy
-While users interactively author `.ipynb` notebooks in their preferred browser, standard install instructions allow Jupyter to run on one's local machine, not on the web.
+While users interactively author *.ipynb* notebooks in their preferred browser, standard install instructions allow Jupyter to run on one's local machine, not on the web.
 By default, a notebook server runs locally at 127.0.
 0.1:8888 and is accessible only from localhost.